← Back to ResourcesBreed Guides

 • Syncope (fainting episodes)

-• Abdominal distension from ascites
+• Abdominal distension from ascites (fluid in the belly)

 • Blue or grey gums (cyanosis)

-The HHHHHMM scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More-good-days-than-bad) is a useful framework — score weekly, share with your cardiologist.
+The HHHHHMM scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More-good-days-than-bad) is a useful framework.
+Score weekly, share with your cardiologist.

-The Calgary specialty cardiologist who managed your Cavalier may participate in CKCSC or AKC Canine Health Foundation MVD research — donation of cardiac tissue or echocardiogram history can advance MVD research and is a way some owners find meaning in the loss.
+The Calgary specialty cardiologist who managed your Cavalier may participate in CKCSC or AKC Canine Health Foundation MVD research.
+Donation of cardiac tissue or echocardiogram history can advance MVD research and is a way some owners find meaning in the loss.

 Are there MVD clinical trials in Canada?